Humayra98/Humayra98.github.io/README.md

 ## **Authors and Acknowledgments**

 Thanks to group-4 members for their invaluable feedback throughout the assignment.

+Theme template taken from GitHub repository [pages-themes/slate](https://github.com/pages-themes/slate).
 Thanks to the [theme template contributors](https://github.com/pages-themes/slate/graphs/contributors) for the theme template.
-Theme chosen from GitHub repository [pages-themes/slate](https://github.com/pages-themes/slate).

 ## **Frequently Asked Questions**